 Across the interviews there were four recurring leadership themes (or pillars) that seemed to have a disproportionate impact on the attendees: balancing individualism with collectivism, blending results with personal empowerment, influencing remotely and cross-culturally, and transparency and a focus on action.

-By contrast, Western leaders talked more about the empowerment of the individual and tended to see traditional Eastern leadership as hierarchical and less flexible.
+By contrast, leaders in the West talked more about the empowerment of the individual and tended to see traditional Eastern leadership as hierarchical and less flexible.
 Since the IBM merger in which two strongly polarized cultures first came together, Lenovo has worked hard to forge a leadership philosophy that balances individualism and collectivism.
 This has formed a foundation for the leadership work articulated simply through the Bridge model “ME-US-IT,” which Lenovo adapted to “My Self-My People-My Business.”

 The model emphasizes the balance between the individual (ME/My Self), the relationship (US/My People), and the work (the IT/My Business).
 This model was consistently referenced in the interviews as both a source of balance and a challenge to their current way of operating.
 For example, it appeared a concept such as work-life balance would not resonate with Chinese leaders used to putting themselves second and the company first.